 - Designation: Registered Cardiology Technologist (RCT)

 - Location: Regional labs are located in Surrey, Calgary, Winnipeg, and Halifax.

 Interested in a career that combines cardiology and technology?
 Stenberg’s Cardiology Technologist diploma program prepares graduates to work in hospital and clinical settings, conducting a wide variety of diagnostic procedures including ECG, Stress Tests, Holter Monitoring, and Event Monitoring.

-Recognized by the Canadian Society of Cardiology Technologists (CSCT) and the Canadian Medical Association (CMA), Stenberg graduates are prepared for employment immediately after graduating, or may choose to continue their education and pursue a Bachelor of Health Sciences.
+Our program is recognized by the Canadian Society of Cardiology Technologists (CSCT).
+Stenberg graduates are prepared for employment immediately after graduating, or may choose to continue their education and pursue a Bachelor of Health Sciences.